Holilife/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 * Adds the context to dependency injection in *Startup.cs*.
 * Adds a database connection string to *appsettings.json*.

+Repeat scaffolding process for the Course and Enrollment entities.

 ## Database connection string

 # [Visual Studio](#tab/visual-studio)